How to Protect Yourself From Online RV Scams

 The buyer’s check arrives and arrangements are made for the coach to be shipped to him via a local RV shipper.
-During their conversations, the buyer prompts the seller for information because the more he has the easier it will be for him to hack into the seller’s accounts and steal his money.
+During their conversations, the buyer pumps the seller for information because the more he has, the easier it will be for him to hack into the seller’s accounts and steal his money.

-The seller deposits the check into his account and then wires the overage money back to the buyer.
+The seller deposits the check into his account and then wires the overage amount back to the buyer.

 However, the seller doesn’t understand that it takes at least 10 days for a check to clear a bank.
-He finds out after that time that the check is no good, that his wire transfer has gone through and that his RV is gone.
+He finds out after that time that the check is no good, but his wire transfer has gone through, and his RV is gone.

 While the seller nervously waits for it, the buyer busies himself closing his account and selling the information he’s gathered to other scammers, who then proceed to bombard the seller with all sorts of scams.

-You place your camper, travel trailer or motor home for sale on a public site.
-Someone contacts you and offers to purchase your unit sight unseen.
+You place your camper, travel trailer, or motor home for sale on a public site.
+Someone contacts you and offers to purchase your unit, sight unseen.
 Just send them your basic info along with your bank routing number, and they’ll send you the money.
-However, you have to wire them $500 to pay for a local RV Dealer who ships worldwide to ship your unit to them with all paperwork done.
+However, you have to wire them $500 to pay the local RV dealer who ships worldwide to ship your unit to them with all paperwork done.

 It sounds like a great deal, but once the scammers have your bank routing number, they start withdrawing money from your account in $500 increments as often as possible until you catch on.

-In one case a woman thought she was selling her elderly mother’s RV for her for $25,000, but the scammers wound up draining her mother’s account and hers for a total of $250,000.
+In one case, a woman thought she was selling her elderly mother’s RV for $25,000, but the scammers wound up draining her mother’s account and hers for a total of $250,000.
 This represented both of their life savings.